Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Experiments

 After creating the representation $Z$, we use a logistic regression classifier with default settings to predict $Y$ from $Z$.
 We evaluate accuracy and fairness on these predictions.
 Fig. \ref{fig:diagram} shows the architecture of our model.

-We preprocess images by taking a 128 by 128 pixel center crop of the 218 by 178 pixel CelebA images, and a 256 pixel by 256 pixel center crop of EyePACS images.
-For FairFace we use the full 224 pixel by 224 pixel images.
-We then split the training data into a training set and validation set, using 20\% of the data for validation, and use the validation set for early stopping.
+We preprocess images by taking a 128 by 128 pixel center crop of the CelebA images, a 256 pixel by 256 pixel center crop of the EyePACS images, and use the full 224 pixel by 224 pixel images for FairFace.
+For the tabular Adult and COMPAS datasets, we normalize the input data $X$ to have zero mean and unit variance.
+We split the data into a training set and test set based on partitions described in detail in Section~\ref{sec:experimentDetails}.
+We then further split the training set, randomly choosing 10 \% of its data for validation, and use this validation set for early stopping.
 We train for up to 20 epochs, with early stopping triggering when there is no decrease in validation loss for 5 epochs, using a \texttt{min\_delta} value of 0.

 For all experiments, we train using PyTorch on a NVIDIA GP100 GPU.
-We use $d = 32$ as the dimension of our representation $Z$, a batch size of 64, and the Adam optimizer with a learning rate of 0.001.
-For most experiments, we tune hyperparameters by varying $\alpha$ linearly from 0 to 1, with $\alpha=0$ signifying
+We use $d = 64$ as the dimension of our representation $Z$, a batch size of 64, and the Adam optimizer with a learning rate of 0.001.
+For the experiments on image data with binary sensitive attribute $S$, we use the \Renyi divergence of order $\alpha$ in \eqref{final-loss}, by varying $\alpha$ linearly from 0 to 1, with $\alpha=0$ signifying that